-Subsection 24.3 National and international reporting
+Subsection 23.3 National and international reporting

-Value transfers to HCPs, Healthcare Organisations and Patients Organisations, with their registered address in in Europe, must be disclosed in accordance with the national regulations in the country where the recipient has their main practice, regardless of whether the value transfer takes place in Norway or not.
+Value transfers to HCPs, Healthcare Organizations and Patients Organizations, with their registered address in in Europe, must be disclosed in accordance with the national regulations in the country where the recipient has their main practice, regardless of whether the value transfer takes place in Norway or not.
 This means that it will be necessary to have knowledge of the regulations of other countries e.g., in the event of commissions concerning recipients who have their main practice in countries other than Norway.

-The main rule is that the disclosure is carried out by the subsidiary company in the country where the recipient has their main practice/place of origin.
-If the company does not have a subsidiary, then a website is set up in accordance with the rules in the country where the healthcare professional has their main practice.
-In the case of there being several company organisations in the same country, the company itself decides which legal unit that is most relevant for the disclosure.
+The main rule is that the publication is carried out by the subsidiary in the country where the recipient has its main practice/place of registration.
+If the company has no subsidiary, a website is created in line with the rules in the country where the recipient has its main practice/place of registration.
+In the case of several company organizations in the same country, the company itself decides which legal entity is most relevant for the disclosures.

-24.4 Individual reporting regarding value transfers to health organisations and HCPs
+23.4 Individual reporting on value transfers to Health Organizations and Health Personnel

-Subsection 24.4.1 Content and conditions for individual reporting
+23.4.1 Content and prerequisites for individual reporting

+Healthcare organization or healthcare professional?

-Healthcare Organisation or HCP?
-The Member Company should describe how the company categorises the transmission of values to sole proprietorships (ENK) in the methodology note.
-Depending on the recipient of the transmission of values, LMI recommends the following principles for disclosure:
+Member companies should describe how the company categorises transfers of value to sole proprietorships (ENK) in the methodology note.
+Depending on the recipient of the transfer of value, LMI recommends following these disclosure principles:

-- Transmissions of values to sole proprietorships are to be disclosed under HCP, unless it would be technically difficult to do so for individual Member Companies. - Transmissions of values to companies (AS or ANS, for example) owned by one or more Private Recipients are to be disclosed under the name of the Healthcare Organisation.
+• Transfers of value to sole proprietorships must be published under Healthcare professionals, unless it would be technically difficult to carry out for the member company.

+• Value transfers that go to companies (e.g. AS or ANS) owned by one or more persons must be published under the name of the Health Organisation.

-Subsection 24.4.2 Individual reporting in respect of a health organisation
+Section 23.4.2 Individual reporting when transferred to the Health Organization

-Both direct and indirect transfers of value to health organisations must be disclosed.
-Where a value is transferred to, for example, a professional conference organiser (PCO) (who assists the health organisation with the practical organisation of supported activities), this should be disclosed as follows:
+Both direct and indirect transfers of value to health organizations must be made public.
+Where the value transfer goes to, for example, a congress organizer (who assists the Health Organization with the practical organization of supported activity), it must be made public in the following ways:

-- The values are disclosed under the name of the health organisation (the name of the PCO can be added in parentheses); or - The values are disclosed under the PCO (in these cases, the name of the health organisation benefiting from the transfer should be disclosed in parentheses).
+• The values are published under the name of the health organization (you can put the name of the congress organizer in brackets); or

+• The values are published under congress organizer (in these cases, the name of the Health Organization that benefits from the value must be published in brackets).

-Subsection 24.4.3 Individual reporting about HCPs
+Subsection 23.4.3 Individual reporting about HCPs